HTTPArchive/almanac.httparchive.org/src/content/en/2021/cdn.md

 editors: [jzyang]
 translators: []
 results: https://docs.google.com/spreadsheets/d/1DL7Pn1vbBwYmQZ5JPAjD69oCOvUidbuoNvdrw--j00U
 Navaneeth-akam_bio: .
-Navaneeth Krishna works as a Web Performance Architect at a leading CDN provider.
-With over a decade of experience in the CDN industry, he believes the CDN will be an integral part to the growth of internet.
+Navaneeth Krishna is a Web Performance Architect at a leading CDN provider.
+With over a decade of experience in the CDN industry, he believes the CDN will be an integral part to the growth of internet in the years to come and it will be a space to watch out.
 You can find him tweeting <a href="https://twitter.com/Navanee55755217">@Navanee55755217</a>.
 featured_quote: CDNs have been in existence for over two decades.
 With the exponential rise in internet traffic, contributed by online video consumption, online shopping, and increased video conferencing due to COVID-19, CDNs are required more than ever before.
-featured_stat_1: 62%
+featured_stat_1: 62.33%
 featured_stat_label_1: Of Top 1000 popular sites use CDN
 featured_stat_2: 3x
 featured_stat_label_2: Faster TLS negotiation with CDN at P90